 Social media is not a fad.
 As far as communicating is concerned, it is both the present and the future.
 With this in mind, we encourage LCSC faculty, staff, and students to be aware of social media and how such technologies can help share information, raise awareness, develop relationships, start and propel dialogue, advance knowledge, build support, and aid in collaboration.

-For all accounts created on behalf of a Lewis-Clark State College department, organization, club, or other group, we’ve developed the following guidelines.
+For all accounts created on behalf of a Lewis-Clark State College department, organization, club, or other group, we’ve developed the following basic guidelines.

 Get Official Approval – Approval to create a social media site that represents Lewis-Clark State College (e.g. uses “Lewis-Clark State” or “LCSC,” and/or “Warriors”) must come from a department/division director.
 Additionally, directors are strongly encouraged to consult with the director of Communications & Marketing.